java-lovelace/Samuel-Serna-Tinytask/README.md

 # TinyTasks - CRUD Activity

-**TinyTasks** es una microaplicación para gestionar tareas, desarrollada con **Spring Boot** y frontend nativo (**HTML + JavaScript + Bootstrap**).
-El proyecto implementa una arquitectura en capas con datos en memoria y pruebas unitarias completas con JUnit 5.
+**TinyTasks** is a micro-application for task management, developed with **Spring Boot** and native frontend (**HTML + JavaScript + Bootstrap**).
+The project implements a layered architecture with in-memory data and complete unit testing with JUnit 5.

 ---

-## 📋 Descripción
+## 📋 Description

-TinyTasks permite gestionar una lista básica de tareas con las siguientes operaciones:
+TinyTasks allows you to manage a basic task list with the following operations:
-- ✅ Listar todas las tareas
+- ✅ List all tasks
-- ➕ Crear nuevas tareas
+- ➕ Create new tasks
-- 🔄 Alternar el estado (completada/pendiente)
+- 🔄 Toggle status (completed/pending)
-- 🗑️ Eliminar tareas
+- 🗑️ Delete tasks

-El sistema **NO** usa base de datos: los datos viven en memoria usando estructuras de datos concurrentes.
+The system does **NOT** use a database: data lives in memory using concurrent data structures.

 ---

-## 🛠️ Tecnologías Utilizadas
+## 🛠️ Technologies Used

 ### Backend
 - **Java 17**